gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         </Fragment>
     }
     ```
     This revision of the return statement adds a condition whereby a set of components that hold data is only returned once data has finished loading.
-When data is still loading, only a short progress message is rendered.
+While data is still loading, only a short progress message is rendered.
 (Later, we will replace this quick progress message with a more professional looking set of placeholder components.)

 12. Since we're no longer using mock data, scroll up to the imports section in `SalesByCountryReport`, and remove the line that imports `{mockData}`.